BrysonDeChambeauC

 Captain DeChambeau shines as Crushers turn up the pressure

-Bryson DeChambeau is the captain of the Crushers GC at LIV Golf events, and it is a role he has performed with distinction.
+Bryson DeChambeau is the captain of the Crushers GC, and it is a role he has performed with distinction.

-DeChambeau recorded his first individual win in the series at The Greenbrier in 2023, where he followed up a 61 in the second round with a sensational 58 on the final day.
+DeChambeau recorded his first individual League win at The Greenbrier in 2023, where he followed up a 61 in the second round with a sensational 58 on the final day.

 That card equalled the record lowest round in an elite men’s professional golf tournament, and DeChambeau lists it among the proudest moments of his career along with his US Amateur and US Open triumphs.